-Obviously, this is a big change… and one that not everyone is going to like.
-But from the start, Norwegian promised that the new menus would offer a wide variety of selections, including items from some of the specialty venues and a mix-and-match pasta section which allows diners to create a plethora of options.
+This is a significant change, one that not everyone will like.
+However, from the start, Norwegian promised that the new menus would offer various selections, including items from some of the specialty venues and a mix-and-match pasta section where diners can customize their preferred flavors.

 Norwegian Prima’s Two Main Dining Rooms

-The smaller restaurant, The Commodore Room, is located on Deck 6.
+One of them is The Commodore Room located on Deck 6.
 This space features porthole windows, modern chandeliers with round translucent discs, and a dark carpet with geometric lines.
-It’s interesting that there is more than one color of fabric on the chairs, and worth noting that this particular venue is only open for dinner.

 MORE: Cruise Packing List: 10 Things You’ll Be Glad You Threw in Your Suitcase

-Let’s Talk About Those New Menus
+Let’s Talk About the New Menus

 Breakfast